 Faculty with MNBE (Micro-Nano-Bio Sciences and Engineering) as their research focus look at a range of phenomenon which occur at length scales in the order of a few nano-meters to micro-meters and also at various processes in biological systems.
 Understanding gleaned from these phenomena are then transformed to enable several advancements such as microlevel systems for energy harvesting, to realize advanced materials for energy applications, for the treatment of diseases and the manufacture of nanograined materials useful for hydrogen storage.

-- Development of MEMS devices: Micro Electro Mechanical System or MEMS provide viable options for several civil, military and biological applications.
+- Development of MEMS devices: Micro Electro Mechanical System or MEMS provide viable options for several structural and biological applications.
 One of the research groups is currently involved with the design and analysis MEMS devices for energy harvesting which are suitable for several remote applications such as structural health monitoring, human body monitoring and smart dust applications.
 Faculty in this area develop advanced laser based set ups for experimental characterization and develop reduced order, mutilphysics models for explaining complex phenomenon in these systems.

 - Microfluidics and Micro-scale flows: There are ongoing research efforts towards both fundamental and applied microfluidics and micro-scale flows.
 Faculty working in this area are trying to understand the dynamics of droplets and bubbles, multi-phase flows, capillary flows and fluid-structure interaction inside microchannels.
 Micropumps are being developed, which can be used for drug delivery and other biomedical applications.
 We are also developing microfluidic technologies for blood cell-plasma separation for detection of biomarkers and sorting of cells for the development of lab on chip diagnostics.